nrwl/nx/docs/shared/tutorials/npm-workspaces.md

 npx nx generate ci-workflow --ci=github
 ```

 This generator creates a `.github/workflows/ci.yml` file that contains a CI pipeline that will run the `lint`, `test`, `build` and `e2e` tasks for projects that are affected by any given PR.
-Since we are using Nx Cloud, the pipeline will also [distribute tasks across multiple machines](/ci/features/distribute-task-execution) to ensure fast and reliable CI runs.
+If you would like to also distribute tasks across multiple machines to ensure fast and reliable CI runs, uncomment the `nx-cloud start-ci-run` line.

 The key lines in the CI pipeline are: